 Justin Bianco was born in South Africa in 1983 and moved to the San Francisco bay area with his family soon afterward.
-He currently lives in Portland, Oregon, where he is self-employed as an iOS app developer, musician, and author.
+He currently lives in Vancouver, Washington, where he is self-employed as an iOS app developer, musician, and author.

 Justin began making music as soon as he could reach the keys of the family piano.
 He later learned how to play both it and the violin via the Suzuki method, but gave up the latter after several years of instruction in order to focus his efforts on just one instrument.
 He played almost entirely by ear, memorizing pieces and writing some of his own.
 He performed one of his first compositions, “Dragonfly in Amber,” at age twelve.

 In his teens, Justin discovered electronic music and began creating completely different songs.
 Today, his electronic music is more mellow and his solo piano compositions more lively, but he continues to release albums in each realm.
 His 2010 release, “RE” (under the pseudonym Ambulephabus,) is a more percussive re-imagining of his 2009 solo piano album, “Kingdom Crumble.”

 In 2006, Justin signed with Magnatune, a non-exclusive record label that promoted an alternative view of how the music industry could work.
 They let customers stream entire albums ahead of time, let them choose how much they wanted to pay for an album, gave musicians half, and pioneered the sale of DRM-free music before moving to a subscription-based model in 2010.
 Justin released seven albums with Magnatune before ending his contract in early 2012.

 In 2009, two of Justin’s songs from the album “Blackbird” were featured on the feature-length film, Etienne!, and in 2011 his song “End of Man” was used as part of a promotional video for Lana Del Rey’s song, “Blue Jeans.”